 Easy Ways to Detect Air Leaks

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are relatively easy to spot, but air leakage can also originate in less obvious spaces around your home.
-Use the suggestions below to conduct your own energy assessment.
+The most common leaks are from drafts coming through your windows or doors.
+These air leaks are relatively easy to find, but air leakage can also originate in less obvious spaces around your home.
+Review the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they clatter or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they rattle or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: